If you are looking for a Nara Day Trip Itinerary from Osaka or Kyoto, then you have come to the right place!

 Option # 2 – Kintetsu Railways from Osaka-Namba Station

 If you are staying near the Osaka-Namba Station, then there are direct trains going to Kintetsu Nara Station.
 Travel time is about 39 minutes and one-way train fare is 560 yen.
 There are also direct trains from JR Namba Station going to Kintetsu Nara Station.
-Travel time is 44 minutes and one-way train fare is 560 yen.
+Travel time is 44 minutes and one-way train fare is 560 yen (covered by Kintetsu Rail Pass).

 Option # 3 – JR Miyakoji Line from Kyoto Station